Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This study benchmarked multiple CNN backbones and Vision Transformer for weakly supervised pneumonia localization using only image level supervision.
 All models achieved high discriminative performance, with test accuracies ranging from 96\% to 98\%.
 ResNet-18 and EfficientNet-B0 consistently outperformed deeper networks, demonstrating that compact architectures can generalize well when trained with class-balanced sampling and focal loss.
 Grad-CAM heatmaps confirmed that attention focused on radiologically relevant opacities, validating interpretability and trustworthiness.
-The results further show that lightweight models, such as MobileNet-V2, can deliver near state of the art (SOTA) accuracy with low computational cost, facilitating edge device or mobile health deployments.
+The results further show that lightweight models, such as MobileNet-V3, can deliver near state-of-the-art (SOTA) accuracy with low computational cost, facilitating edge device or mobile health deployments.

 Although the proposed framework demonstrates the effectiveness of Grad-CAM based weakly supervised localization for pneumonia detection, several opportunities for extension remain open for future investigations, as outlined below. \begin{itemize} \item This research is currently limited to a single dataset.
-Further work should involve evaluation on larger and more diverse datasets, such as RSNA Pneumonia and NIH ChestX-ray14, to enhance robustness and generalization. \item Due to the absence of lesion level annotations on the dataset, this research lacks the quantitative evaluation of Grad-CAM based localization.
-In future studies, bounding box based metrics such as IoU can be incorporated to evaluate the localization performance once annotated datasets are available. \item Further extensions may explore multi-label thoracic disease localization, radiologist reader studies, and mobile deployment optimizations to strengthen 11 the framework’s clinical relevance and translational impact. \end{itemize}
+Further work should involve evaluation on larger and more diverse datasets, such as RSNA Pneumonia and NIH ChestX-ray14, to enhance robustness and generalization. \item Further extensions may explore multi-label thoracic disease localization, radiologist reader studies, and mobile deployment optimizations to strengthen 11 the framework’s clinical relevance and translational impact. \end{itemize}

 Overall, this study highlights that explainable and weakly supervised deep-learning methods can bridge the gap between black-box image classification and clinically interpretable decision support for pneumonia detection.